December08th/CSKGuide/_posts/2020-01-14-adventure-books-for-adventure-people.md

 * **50 Shades Of The USA: One woman's 11,000 mile cycling adventure through every state of America by Anna McNuff**

   What a read!
 Reading this book will be a journey of it's own.
-What stands out the most from this book is the overwhelming kindness from others.
+What stands out the most from this book is the overwhelming kindness from others Anna meats along the way.
 This book will make you want to bike across the country just to meet people!
 * **Lands of Lost Borders: A Journey on the Silk Road by Kate Harris**

   I am so excited to read this book.
 I am in a few book clubs and this one comes up again and again.
 The author describes it best as "the chronicle of Harris’s odyssey and an exploration of the importance of breaking the boundaries we set ourselves; an examination of the stories borders tell, and the restrictions they place on nature and humanity; and a meditation on the existential need to explore—the essential longing to discover what in the universe we are doing here."
 Sounds amazing, right!?